 - 11. Is there a payment plan option?
 Yes.
 Students have the option to pay in 3-5 equal installments dependent upon the start date; Student Accounts provides this option for a processing fee of \$50 per semester. - 12.
 What is your drop policy?
-Both courses must be dropped prior to the first day of the semester to receive a 100% refund and within the first three days of the start date of the semester to receive a 95% refund.
-No refund will be provided after the third day of the semester for either class. - 13.
+Both courses must be dropped prior to the first day of the semester to receive a 100% tuition refund and within the first three days of the start date of the semester to receive a 95% tuition refund.
+No refund will be provided after the third day of the semester for either class.
+During the first semester of enrollment, any tuition refund amounts will not include the non-refundable enrollment deposit amount (5% of tuition). - 13.
 How do I know when to register for classes?
 Students will be registered for courses by their student success team on a semesterly basis.
 Once registered, students will receive an email confirming their registration.
 It is the student's responsibility to notify the Program Coordinator if they do not wish to be enrolled in a given semester.